 Khorisa at Seasons Mall, 2nd Floor, Magarpatta, Pune is great Assamese food!

 Head over of Cafe Pondi in Kalyaninagar for a Puducherry inspired menu and ambience.
 The food is delightfully French meets Tamilian.
+(I believe this restaurant was shut down recently).
+Kalyaninagar has many more places.

 La Petit Amour at Karve nagar Kothrud Bus Stop is amazing small place for Continental.
 And the prices are very reasonable.
 And there’s generally always parking available nearby.
 Tiranga on Kothrud is famous for its non-veg fare.
+Also try Felice Pasticceria in Kothrud.
+And Ginkgo for some amazing Japanese food in Kothrud.
+And Barometer as well.

 Chul Mutton in Pune near Lakdi Pul is amazing for mutton dishes cooked over a coal fire.
 Try the mutton (or chicken) thali.
 Then there is Vohuman Cafe on Sasson Road for another old and iconic Irani Cafe with brun maska and cheese omelettes..